-If you’ve got a few minutes, please click on the video link below.
-Or, there’s a short summary of under the video link.
+If you’ve got a few minutes and you’d like to find out, have a watch of the video at the link below.
+Alternately, have a read of the short summary of under the video link.

-Aside from a few fines being imposed, banks having to return some money to customers (that was wrongly charged in the first place!) and a couple of executive jobs scalped, they have walked away relatively unscathed and sitting on a pretty decent windfall of profit in the next few years.
-If the recommendations from the Royal Commission are implemented, and I need to emphasise the word ‘if’ because nothing is set in stone just yet, it could result in banks making even greater profits, on top of some already healthy profits.
-Banks could be rubbing their hands together… literally all the way to the bank!
+Aside from a few fines being imposed, banks having to return some money to customers (who were wrongly charged in the first place!) and a couple of executive jobs scalped, they have walked away relatively unscathed and sitting on a pretty decent windfall of profit in the next few years.
+If the recommendations from the Royal Commission are implemented – and I need to emphasise the word ‘if’ because nothing is set in stone just yet – it could result in banks making even greater profits, on top of their already very healthy returns.

 Why is that?
 Because of the clear losers in this scenario, mortgage brokers.
 The proposed recommendations will see banks retaining the commission that they currently pay to mortgage brokers, potentially leading to the end of the mortgage broking industry as we currently know it.